 Pool Inspections can be arranged to take place on the same day as your Buyer’s Inspection.
 This inspection service will be performed by local experienced pool technicians, ensuring that the pool’s structure is safe and that the mechanical systems are in working order.

 Tri-County Inspection is a locally-owned business that has inspected homes for over 25 years, providing in-depth professional insights to home buyers from all walks of life.
+Serving Charlotte, Belmont, Huntersville and the Greater Charlotte area.
 Contact us today to request an inspection.